A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation

 \subsection{Implementation Details}

-We use the DeepLab \cite{DeepLab-V2} architecture with ResNet-101 \cite{ResNet} pre-trained on ImageNet \cite{ImageNet} as the backbone, which is the same as previous works \cite{AdaptSeg,CLAN,ADVENT}.
+We conduct experiments based on CNN-based architectures with ResNet-101 \cite{ResNet}, P2T-Base \cite{P2T}, and Transformer-based architectures with MiT-B5 \cite{SegFormer} as backbones, which is the same as previous works \cite{AdaptSeg,CLAN,ADVENT,UncerDA,DAFormer}.
 We first pre-train the segmentation network on the source domain for 80k iterations to obtain a high-quality source model.
 Then it is considered as the initialization model.
 During training, we follow previous works \cite{AdaptSeg,CLAN,ADVENT} using Stochastic Gradient Descent (SGD) optimizer with the learning rate $2.5 \times 10^{-4}$, momentum 0.9, and weight decay $5 \times 10^{-4}$.
 We schedule the learning rate using ``poly" policy: the learning rate is multiplied by $(1-\frac{iter}{max\_iter})^{0.9}$.
-In the entropy minimization stage, we fix the classifier as above mentioned.
+In the entropy minimization stage, we fix the classifier as mentioned above.
 In the other stages, the classifier is optimized with the learning rate $2.5 \times 10^{-3}$.
-Concerning parameters, we follow unsupervised hyper-parameters selection method \cite{SFD} to tune the following parameters.
+Concerning parameters, we follow the unsupervised hyper-parameters selection method \cite{SFD} to tune the following parameters.
 We first freeze $\gamma$ and choose $\alpha=0.002$ from the range of [0.001, 0.002, 0.003], and then the value of $\gamma$ is selected as 3 from the range of [0,1,2,3,4,5].
-For self-training process, we assign the threshold $\lambda_c$ according to the category-level top $K=65\%$ target predictions to generate pseudo-labels, and the threshold of negative pseudo labels $\lambda_{neg}$ is assigned as 0.05.
+For the self-training process, we assign the threshold $\lambda_c$ according to the category-level top $65\%$ target predictions to generate pseudo-labels, and the threshold of negative pseudo labels $\lambda_{neg}$ is assigned as 0.05.
 We update pseudo labels epoch by epoch, and the maximum number of epochs is empirically set as 10.
 For the semi-supervised training process, we assign the target images with average entropy ranked top $50\%$ as the easy group, and the other images are defined as the hard group.
-Generally, we randomly run our methods three times with different random seeds via \textbf{PyTorch} and report the average accuracy.
+Generally, we randomly run our methods three times with different random seeds and report the average accuracy.